mbarkhau/bumpver/CONTRIBUTING.md

 ...
 ```

-Normally make update only does something if you update one of the
+Normally `make conda` only does something if you update one of the
-`requirements/*.txt` files has changed.
-If you know a dependency
+`requirements/*.txt` files.
+If you know a dependency was updated, and
-was updated, and `make update` is not having an effect, you can
+`make conda` is not having an effect, you can force the update using
-force the update using `make force update`.
+`make force conda`.

 ### Vendoring